 Click, clack on everything.
 The secret to healthy nails really isn’t a secret at all—it’s about treating my nails the same way that I treat the rest of my body.

 No nail polish

 When I wore polish for too long, I noticed my nails became yellow and brittle.
 There’s something inherently harmful in many nail polishes.
-For a while, I used clear polish during the dry months or when I needed to handle clothes in retail.
-However, that also required me to use nail polish remover, which I’ve since gone without.
-Both my nails and my nose have thanked me!
+For a while, I used clear polish during the dry months or when I worked in retail and was handling clothes all day.

-At work, I struggled to find the right soap that was easy to store and to discretely carry into the bathroom.
+At work, I struggled to find the right soap that was easy to store and carry into the bathroom.
 I didn’t want to give up properly washing my hands, but I also didn’t want to use standard soap that left my hands feeling pinched and dry as soon as I got back to my desk.
 My solution has been Dr. Bronner’s travel-size Castile soap.
 It’s small but concentrated, so it lasts a long time.

 I use whipped shea butter for its airy yet creamy texture.
 I’ve both purchased whipped shea butter and made it at home.
 I don’t think one is better than the other—it really depends on how much time you have.
 Just be sure to check the ingredients!
 A good whipped shea butter doesn’t need more than 5 ingredients.
 When I make it at home, I used a 3:1 ratio of solids (shea butter, coconut oil) to liquids (almond oil, olive oil, jojoba oil).